-In order to set up Threat Prevention - Network in the HEIMDAL Dashboard, you have to log in and access the Network Settings section.
+In order to set up Threat Prevention - Network in the Heimdal Dashboard, you have to access the Network Settings section -> Threat Prevention tab.

-DarkLayer Guard - enables the DarkLayer Guard - Network module;
+DarkLayer Guard - turn on/off the Threat Prevention - Network module;

-The Whitelist section allows you to whitelist a domain/sub-domain for the users in your network:
+Domains Whitelist - allows you to whitelist a domain/sub-domain for the users in your network;

-The Blacklist section allows you to blacklist a domain/sub-domain for the users in your network:
+Domains Blacklist - allows you to blacklist a domain/sub-domain for the users in your network;

-In the Access Rule* section, you can add your Public IP Address(es) to filter traffic through our DNS Servers.
-Here you can specify a Public IP Address or a Subnet:
+Access Rule* - add your Public IP Address(es) to filter traffic through our DNS Servers.
+Here you can specify a Public IP Address or a Subnet;

 - You can only add /32, /31, and /30 subnets;